C++ comparison (first attempt)

 }

-The comparison above is homogenous, the types compared are the same type.
+The comparison above is homogeneous, the types compared are the same type.
 It

 compares foo